Documentation / Plugins

 // When all messages are done, the close function is called once.

-// Options are the configuration options and errors a array of errors
+// Options are the configuration options, and errors is an array of errors

 // from the run.